mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 Currently the `SCRAM-SHA-1` mechanism is supported, but support for `SCRAM-SHA-256` will be added.

-By default nosqlprotocol performs no _authorization_, but any limitations on what a user is allowed to perform are controlled by the grants of the MariaDB user used when accessing the MariaDB server.
-If nosqlprotocol authorization has been enabled, then nosqlprotocol performs independently some authorization.

 If nosqlprotocol has been setup so that no authentication is required, then when connecting only the host and port should be provided, but neither a username nor a password.